freddyflo/Intoduction-to-Meteor.js-Development/README.md

 # Introduction to Meteor.js Development
-###This is an introductory course to Meteor Framework ( Back-End Developement) on www.coursera.org by Goldsmiths, University of London
+###This is an introductory course to Meteor ( Web Application Developement Framework ) on www.coursera.org by Goldsmiths, University of London

 ###